On the Optimal Regularity Implied by the Assumptions of Geometry II: Connections on Vector Bundles: Introduction

+The RT-equations only involve $(\Gamma,\A)$ and the uncoupled leading order part $(d\A,d\Gamma)$ of the curvature, and decouple in $\Gamma$ and $\A$, even though the curvature does couple $\Gamma$ and $\A$ through the lower order commutator term.
+The vector bundle version of the RT-equations derived here is given by

-The RT-equations \eqref{RT_1_intro} - \eqref{RT_2_intro} in the vector bundle case are actually simpler in the sense that they do not couple to a first order Cauchy-Riemann type equation, required in \cite{ReintjesTemple_Uhl1} for affine connections to impose integrability of Jacobians to coordinates.\footnote{The tangent bundle is a vector bundle with gauge group $GL(n)$, but with the additional (more complicated) constraint that the gauge transformations (Jacobians) are integrable to coordinates.} So the reader trying to understand the theory of the RT-equations in detail might do well to consider the vector bundle case here first.
-In contrast to \cite{Uhlenbeck}, our method does not require compactness of the Lie group, nor positive definiteness of a metric on the base manifold.
-No metric structure at all, just an affine connection, need to be assumed on the base manifold.
-While Uhlenbeck's argument in \cite{Uhlenbeck} is based on {\it geometric} objects, our argument is {\it coordinate} based.
+where $U$ is the sought after regularizing gauge transformation, and $\Ati$ is an auxiliary matrix valued $1$-form from which the connection of optimal regularity can be derived, c.f. \eqref{RT_1} - \eqref{RT_2} below.
+We prove an existence theorem based on elliptic regularity in $L^p$-spaces for \eqref{RT_1_intro} - \eqref{RT_2_intro}, analogous to our theory in \cite{ReintjesTemple_ell3,ReintjesTemple_Uhl1}.
+This establishes the existence of global and local gauge transformations which lift connections to optimal regularity in transformed components $\Aop \in W^{1,\hat{p}}$, as stated above.
+Unlike the RT-equations in the affine case, equation \eqref{RT_2_intro} for $U$ decouples from $d\A$.
+This allows us to extend the optimal regularity result to curvatures in $L^{\hat{p}}$ for $\hat{p} \in (1,\infty)$ so long as we require that $\A$ stays in $L^{2p}$ for $p\in (n/2,\infty]$, c.f.
+Theorem \ref{Thm_opt} below.
+The RT-equations in the vector bundle version \eqref{RT_1_intro} - \eqref{RT_2_intro} are actually simpler than the affine version in the sense that they do not couple to a first order Cauchy-Riemann type equation, required in \cite{ReintjesTemple_Uhl1} to impose integrability of Jacobians to coordinates.\footnote{The tangent bundle is a vector bundle with gauge group $GL(n)$, but with the additional (more complicated) constraint that the gauge transformations (Jacobians) are integrable to coordinates.} So the reader trying to understand the theory of the RT-equations in detail might do well to consider the vector bundle case here first.